Temporal Routing in Static Networks: The Schedule Completion Problem: The Schedule Completion Problem

 \subsection{Constrained variants}

-The general schedule completion problem is a deliberate simplification of the real-world problem: trains can travel arbitrarily far and operate indefinitely.
+$\TEDSC$ is a deliberate simplification of the real-world problem: trains can travel arbitrarily far and operate indefinitely.
 In practice, both constraints are bounded: the fuel capacity limits the distance a train can travel, and working-time regulations limit the time a train can operate.
 We study two variants of $\TEDSC$ that capture these restrictions, one for each constraint.
+The \emph{length-constraint} bounds the number of edges a train may traverse.
+The \emph{lifespan-constraint} instead bounds the total active time of a train, that is, the time between its first and last move.